Home » Budget-Friendly Creamy Chicken

 Chicken simmering in warm homemade broth with carrots, bay leaves, salt, and black pepper

 Once the chicken is cooked, remove it from the pan and keep the cooking broth warm.
-This homemade chicken broth becomes the base of the creamy sauce and gives you that deep, savory flavor you would not get from plain milk or heavy cream.
+This broth becomes the base of the creamy sauce, and it gives you a much deeper flavor than using plain milk or heavy cream alone.

 In a clean pan, melt the butter over medium-low heat.
 Stir in the flour and cook it for 1 to 2 minutes, until it looks smooth and lightly bubbly.
-Slowly pour in the warm chicken broth while whisking, and keep stirring until the sauce becomes creamy and smooth.
+Slowly pour in the warm chicken broth while whisking, and keep stirring until the sauce turns smooth and creamy.

 Butter and flour gently whisked together before adding warm chicken broth for the sauce

 In a small bowl, mix the sour cream with a few spoonfuls of warm chicken broth until smooth.
-This makes the sour cream easier to add to the sauce and helps keep everything silky.
-Stir the sour cream mixture into the sauce and keep the heat low.
+This little step helps the sour cream blend into the sauce more gently and keeps the texture silky.

 Sour cream gently mixed with warm chicken broth for a smooth, silky sauce

-Add the garlic to the creamy sauce, then return the chicken to the pan.
-Spoon some of the sauce over the chicken, cover, and let it simmer gently for a few more minutes so the flavors come together.
+Stir the sour cream mixture into the sauce and keep the heat low.
+Add the garlic, then return the chicken to the pan.
+Spoon some of the sauce over the chicken, cover, and let it simmer gently for a few more minutes so the flavors can come together.

 Garlic added to the creamy sauce before the chicken finishes simmering until tender

 Finish the dish with plenty of fresh dill.
 It brightens the sour cream sauce right away and gives this creamy chicken that fresh, cozy, homemade flavor.
-Serve warm with mashed potatoes, rice, bread, or anything that can soak up the sauce.
+Serve it warm with mashed potatoes, rice, bread, or anything that can catch the extra sauce.

 Creamy chicken simmering gently before fresh dill is added for a homemade finish

-After the dill goes in, the sauce becomes brighter and more fragrant right away.
-I like to spoon the creamy sauce over the chicken and let it sit for a minute before serving, so every piece is coated and the dill flavor settles into the sauce.
+After the dill goes in, the sauce becomes brighter and more fragrant almost immediately.
+I like to spoon the sauce over the chicken and let it sit for a minute before serving, so every piece is coated and the dill flavor settles into the sauce.

 Cozy creamy chicken served over rice with silky sour cream sauce and fresh dill